Brabazon shortlisted for prestigious Housing Design Award

 “Those little design details add up to make the homes really distinctive,” says Loyn.
 “This nomination is great recognition to the whole team for their hard work.”

 “To have received this nomination for the very first phase shows the huge potential of this special site," says Andy Theobald, Partner at Feilden Clegg Bradley Studios.
 “It’s one of the reasons why Brabazon is set to become not only a thriving new neighbourhood for Bristol, but one of the most exciting new neighbourhoods in the South West.”

-YTL Developments still anticipate that the first new residents at Brabazon will move in in 2021.
+YTL Developments anticipates that the first new residents will move in to their new homes at Brabazon in 2021.

-* The Royal Institite of Chartered Surveyors (RICS), The Royal Institite of British Architects (RIBA), Royal Town Planning Institute (RTPI), The Landscape Institute, The Chartered Institute of Architectural Technologists.
+*The Royal Institute of Chartered Surveyors (RICS), The Royal Institute of British Architects (RIBA), Royal Town Planning Institute (RTPI), The Landscape Institute, The Chartered Institute of Architectural Technologists.